fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 #### Inter-Controller Communication

-For inter-controller communication, the controller's own X509-SVID is enough for mTLS authentication and authorization, which means only the `SPIFFE_ENDPOINT_SOCKET` environment variable is needed for acquiring the controller's own X509-SVID via SPIFFE Workload API.
+For inter-controller communication, the controller's own X509-SVID is enough for mTLS authentication and authorization.
+This means only the `SPIFFE_ENDPOINT_SOCKET` environment variable is needed in this case, for acquiring the controller's own X509-SVID via SPIFFE Workload API.

 However, in addition to acquiring its own X509-SVID, the controller also needs to authorize SPIFFE IDs of the other controllers.
-This warrants a new set of flags in specific controllers.
+This warrants a new set of flags in the controllers.

 The source-controller has to authorize the SPIFFE IDs of the other controllers that can reach it.
 It needs a repeatable flag, since